quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

     3. Type = `Basic templates`

-2. Select `Empty template - Transformation`
+2. Select `Empty template - Transformation`.

-    This is a simple example of how to subscribe and publish messages to Quix.
+    - This is a simple example of how to subscribe and publish messages to Quix.

-    You can't edit anything here, this is a read-only view so you can explore the files in the template and see what each one does.
+    - You can't edit anything here, this is a read-only view so you can explore the files in the template and see what each one does.

-3. Click `Preview code` then `Edit code`
+3. Click `Preview code` then `Edit code`.

-4. Change the name to `Sentiment analysis`
+4. Change the name to `Sentiment analysis`.

-5. Ensure the "input" is set to `messages`
+5. Ensure the "input" is set to `messages`.

-    This is the topic that is subscribed to for messages to analyze
+    This is the topic that is subscribed to for messages to analyze.

-6. Ensure the "output" is set to `sentiment`
+6. Ensure the "output" is set to `sentiment`.

-    This is the topic that sentiment results are published to
+    This is the topic that sentiment results are published to.

-7. Click `Save as project`
+7. Click `Save as project`.

-    The code is now saved to your workspace, you can edit and run it as needed before deploying it into a production ready, serverless and scalable environment.
+    The code is now saved to your workspace, you can edit and run it as needed before deploying it into a production ready, serverless, and scalable environment.

 ## Development lifecycle

 You're now looking at the Quix online development environment where you will develop the code to analyze the sentiment of each message passing through the pipeline.

-### Run
+### Running the code

-Begin by running the code as it is and then update it to analyze the message sentiment.
+Begin by running the code as it is, and then update it to analyze the message sentiment.

 1. To get started with this code click the `run` button near the top right of the code window.

-    You'll see the message below in the console output.
+    You'll see the message below in the console output:

     ```sh
     Opening input and output topics